bitrise-io/devcenter/_articles/en/getting-started/public-apps.md

 - getting-started
 - public
 - builds
-summary: If your Bitrise app is public, anyone who has the build URL can see the build logs.
+description: If your Bitrise app is public, anyone who has the build URL can see the build logs.
 For example, if the CI status check on GitHub fails on a pull request, anyone can click on the build URL and view the build logs.
 menu: